stennety/mywebsite/_posts/2018-01-25-async-behavior-in-javascript.md

 ---
-layout: post
+layout: "post"
-title: async behavior in JavaScript
+title: "async behavior in JavaScript"
 ---

 Understanding the async behavior is one of the largest milestone in learning JavaScript.
 I will give you a very first overview what it is.

 <!--more-->

 ## Procedural code